kblandonv/kblandonv/README.md

 <br>

-- Software Engineering Student and passionate Backend Developer
+- Systems Engineering Student and passionate Backend Developer
 - I'm currently learning DevOps and FastAPI on my own.
 - I'm currently open to an internship or a new job opportunity.
 - Music lover.